letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 consumption of stack space (IRAM).
 Depending on plug-ins in use this might lead to unpredictable, unreliable behavior, advice is not to exceed 3 levels of nesting.

+To avoid nesting of events, ``AsyncEvent`` can be used, using the same syntax as ``Event``, that will add the event to the end of the current event queue, for processing after other events are completed.

 .. code-block:: none